Rocky Mountain wildfires keep growing after torching cabins

 CHEYENNE, Wyo.
-(AP) — Two big mountain wildfires in northern Colorado and southern Wyoming were growing Thursday after burning dozens of cabins and other structures.
+(AP) — Two big mountain wildfires in northern Colorado and southern Wyoming were growing again Thursday after burning dozens of cabins and other structures.

 A forecast calling for at least several more days of dry, breezy weather offered little help in the fight against the Cameron Peak Fire 20 miles (32 kilometers) west of Fort Collins, Colorado, or the Mullen Fire 100 miles (160 kilometers) west of Cheyenne, Wyoming.